Medically reviewed by Vicky Davis, FNP

 How it’s treated: When mild, making changes to your hairstyle and care habits can reverse this form of hair loss.
 When severe, hair transplant surgery may be required.

 Traction alopecia is a form of hair loss that’s caused by continuous pulling on the roots of your hair.
 It’s most common in people of African descent, especially amongst people who wear their hair in tight braids or other hairstyles that put pressure on the hair root.

 Hair loss from traction alopecia is usually reversible when the disease is treated during its early stages.
-However, long-term traction alopecia can cause scarring and often lead to permanent hair loss.
+However, long-term traction alopecia can potentially cause scarring and often results in permanent hair loss.

 Treating traction alopecia depends on the stage of the disease.
-Early-stage traction alopecia is often treatable by reducing pressure on the hair by avoiding certain hairstyles, styling products and treatments.
+Early-stage traction alopecia is often treatable by reducing pressure on the hair by avoiding certain hairstyles, styling products, hair treatments and habits.

 Chronic traction alopecia is usually more difficult to treat.
-For some people, hair transplantation can restore hair to areas of the scalp with noticeable thinning.
-Other research has shown that minoxidil may be effective for restoring hair in people with traction alopecia.
+For some people, hair transplantation can restore hair to areas of the scalp with thinning.

 Tinea capitis, or scalp ringworm, is a fungal infection that can affect your scalp.
 In some cases, the infection can make its way into your hair follicles and hair shafts, resulting in patches of hair loss across your scalp.

 Some hair loss from tinea capitis is temporary.
 However, when the tinea capitis infection causes inflammation, it can lead to permanent hair loss.

 In certain cases, tinea capitis can spread from your scalp to other hair follicles on your face and body, including your eyebrows and eyelashes.